Print

 Health Hazard

 Inhalation or contact with material may irritate or burn skin and eyes.
 Fire may produce irritating, corrosive and/or toxic gases.
-Vapors may cause dizziness or asphyxiation.
+Vapors may cause dizziness or asphyxiation, especially when in closed or confined areas.
 Runoff from fire control or dilution water may cause environmental contamination.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile